Multi-Agent Trust Region Policy Optimization: Empirical Study

-The experiments are designed to investigate the following questions: \begin{itemize} \item Does MATRPO succeed in learning cooperative policies in a fully decentralized manner when agents have different observation spaces and reward functions? \item How does MATRPO compare with other baseline methods, such as a fully centralized learning method?
-Does MATRPO perform better than independent learning? \item Can MATRPO be used to solve large-scale MARL problems?
+In this section, we design experiments to test the proposed MATRPO algorithm.
+Through experimental studies, we would like to answer the following questions: \begin{itemize} \item Does MATRPO succeed in learning cooperative policies in a fully decentralized manner when agents have different observation spaces and reward functions? \item Is MATRPO comparable with other MARL approaches, such as centralized training and decentralized execution algorithms?
+Does it outperform independent learning? \item Can MATRPO be used to solve large-scale MARL problems?
 Does the performance degrade when the number of agents increases? \end{itemize}

-To answer these questions, we test MATRPO on two cooperative tasks, in which agents only have partial observations of the environment and receive private rewards.
-We compare the final performance of MATRPO with two baseline methods: (1) a fully centralized method, which uses TRPO to learn a global policy by reducing the problem to a single-agent RL, (2) an independent learning method, which uses TRPO to learn a local policy by maximizing the local expected rewards.
-We also examine the scalability of our algorithm by increasing the number of agents in the tasks.